jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 });
 ```

-By adding a few buttons with the appropriate ID&rsquo;s, we can make it possible to
+By adding a few buttons with the appropriate ID's, we can make it possible to
 remove, collapse, expand, and refresh all results containers at once, as shown
 below.
-For the remove button, note how we&rsquo;re passing a value of `true` to the
+For the remove button, note how we're passing a value of `true` to the
-event handler as its second argument, telling the event handler that we don&rsquo;t
+event handler as its second argument, telling the event handler that we don't
 want to verify the removal of individual containers.

 ```